Surfing-Chef/sc-dark-weather/README.md

 _args.php_ `php` - container file for arguments required outside the scope of WordPress

 ### __REMEMBER__ ###
-- create a widget area in site header for shortcode
+- add text area to header widget area and insert shortcode
 - check user input when options being entered
 - populate *args.php* when setting options in plugin